 Today’s recruiting environment is vastly different than five years ago, and it’s continuously evolving.
 Disengaged employees, Baby Boomers leaving and Millennials arriving, candidate experience, and employer branding are just some of the issues employers must keep pace with to keep a competitive advantage in recruiting.

-Why Provide Growth Opportunities?
+Why Provide Growth Opportunities for Employees?

 The potential for growth is a huge motivational factor in engagement.
 When you need top talent to drive your business growth, you need to look at your employment opportunities and work environment from the candidate’s and employee’s point of view.

-What Kind of Growth Opportunities?
+What Kind of Opportunities?

 Four types of growth opportunities are important to candidates looking at continuing their careers with your company, as well as the employees who already work for you.
 Financial, career, professional, and personal opportunities for growth provide more reasons for employees to give extra effort and enjoy working for your business than just a title and a paycheck.